Skip to main content

 Multi-Task: What to Do During Rush Hour

 • Shop for groceries.
-You can find Robinsons Supermarket and convenience stores like Lawson near the terminal entrance.
-Stock up on essentials or ready-to-heat meals!
+There’s a nearby Robinson's Supermarket and convenience stores like Lawson’s near the terminal entrance, where you can stock up on essentials or buy ready-to-heat meals!

 • Grab a snack.
 The terminal houses several stalls that sell finger foods for dine-in and takeout.
 Options include Pickup Coffee, Auntie Anne’s, Julie’s Bakeshop, Siomai King, Jamaican Patties, Potato Corner, and Kangkong King.

 • Spend time at the mall.
-The terminal is connected to the largest malls in Makati, so you have plenty of ways to wait out rush hour.
-Aside from shopping or watching a movie, you can join One Ayala’s special events and recreational activities like stand-up comedy acts and food fests.
+The terminal is also connected to major malls in Makati, such as Glorietta, SM Makati, and Greenbelt, so you have plenty of ways to wait out the rush hour.
+Aside from window shopping or movie watching, you can enjoy One Ayala’s special events and recreational activities, like stand-up comedy acts and food fests.

 • Hit your fitness goals.
 One Ayala Mall has a dedicated sports floor with gyms and pickleball courts.
 You can even join their Pickleball Club.